 As a courtesy, on your behalf, it is the policy of Mohave Eye Center to bill your contracted insurance carrier for covered services, although you are ultimately responsible for the bill.
 1. You are responsible for all portions assigned by your insurance carrier (deductibles, coinsurance, co-pay, non- covered services).
 All surgical procedures and follow up care will be billed to your MEDICAL insurance carrier not your vision insurance (if applicable).
 2. I understand that it is my responsibility to know my insurance benefits and plan coverage.
 My insurance may or may not cover all billed services provided by Mohave Eye Centers physicians.
 Please check with your insurance carrier, prior to your visit, to fully understand the anticipated out of pocket costs.
 Upon request, Mohave Eye Center will provide the billing codes that will be sent to your carrier.
 The most common code is 66984 (cataract surgery with implant.)
 3. I understand that if my account has a patient responsibility amount that is not paid within 90 days of the initial billing date, that my account will be placed with an outside collection agency.
 At that time, NO additional appointments will be made for delinquent accounts until they are brought current unless the appointment is of an urgent matter.
 4. I understand the following No Show/ Cancellation Policy: Surgical procedures canceled less than 48 hours prior to scheduled date, without immediate rescheduling, will be subject to a \$100 cancelation fee.
 A surgery No Show WILL be charged a \$100 fee.
 5. I understand that the surgical facility will bill by insurance for facility charges AND Mohave Eye Center will bill my medical insurance for Dr. Jackson's service fees.
-YOU MAY RECEIVE TWO SEPARATE BILLS FOR SURGERY.
+YOU WILL RECEIVE TWO SEPARATE BILLS FOR SURGERY.
 6. A refraction fee WILL be collected by your optometrist following services during the final post-operative visit.
 THIS IS A NON COVERED SERVICE BY YOUR MEDICAL INSURANCE.

-Standard Cataract Surgery Silver Mild Astigmatism Package Gold Includes: ❖ Standard Lens ❖ No astigmatism correction ❖ Will require glasses after surgery \$900 per eye (In addition to deductible & co-pay) Includes: ☐ Dr. Recommends ☐ Dr. Recommends ☐ Patient Agrees (Patient Initials) Patient Agrees (Patient Initials) Patient Declines (Patient Initials) Patient Declines (Patient Initials) Astigmatism Correcting Cataract Surgery Platinum Multifocal Cataract Surgery Platinum Elite \$3,000 per eye (In addition to deductible & co-pay) \$1,800 per eye (In addition to deductible & co-pay) (\$1,200 physician, \$600 facility) Includes: Toric Lens (Astigmatism correcting lens) Lasik Enhancement (if patient is candidate) (\$2,000 physician, \$1,000 facility) Includes: Multifocal Lens Astigmatism Correction Lasik Enhancement (if patient is candidate) ☐ Dr. Recommends ☐ Dr. Recommends ☐ Patient Agrees(Patient Initials) ☐ Patient Agrees ☐ (Patient Initials) ☐ Patient Declines (Patient Initials) Patient Declines (Patient Initials) O Patient elects to proceed with BASIC cataract surge Eye: Surgery Date: The details of the different enhancements/features for catara act surgery have been explained to me.
+Standard Cataract Surgery Silver Mild Astigmatism Package Gold Includes: \$1,150 per eye (In addition to deductible & co-pay) (\$600 physician, \$550 facility) Includes: ☐ Dr. Recommends ☐ Dr. Recommends ☐ Patient Agrees (Patient Initials) ☐ Patient Agrees (Patient Initials) Patient Declines (Patient Initials) Patient Declines (Patient Initials) Astigmatism Correcting Cataract Surgery Platinum Multifocal Cataract Surgery Platinum Elite \$2,200 per eye (In addition to deductible & co-pay) (\$1,200 physician, \$1,000 facility) Includes: \$3,500 per eye (In addition to deductible & co-pay) (\$2,000 physician, \$1,500 facility) Includes: Toric Lens (Astigmatism correcting lens) Multifocal LensAstigmatism Correction ☐ Dr. Recommends ☐ Dr. Recommends ☐ Patient Agrees (Patient Initials) ☐ Patient Agrees (Patient Initials) ☐ Patient Declines (Patient Initials) Patient Declines (Patient Initials) Pricing is subject to change O Patient elects to proceed with BASIC cataract surger у Patient Name: Eye: Surgery Date: The details of the different enhancements/features for catar act surgery have been explained to me.
 All of my questions have been answered to my satisfaction.
 I therefore consent t o undergo cataract surgery with the above selected options.
-I understand this amount is not covered by insurance and is a addition to any deductibles or co-pays due.
+I understand this amount is not covered by insurance and is a ddition to any deductibles or co-pays due.
 Patient Signature Date Witness Signature Date